sliverc/rbtree/README.rst

 Check consistency of a tree

 node
-   Node to check
+   Node to check.

 result
-   Zero on success, other on failure
+   Zero on success, other on failure.

 .. code-block:: cpp